 Take the tour and maybe even bring a tape measure so you will be better prepared when you begin shopping to fill that dorm room.
 Dress comfortably, bring a sweater (it gets very cold), and bring snacks and drinks (it can get long, and I, for one, like to nibble all day long and although there are plenty of places to eat around there, I was hard-pressed to find healthy snacks).
 Walking shoes are recommended for the tour.
 Bring an umbrella.
 It always seems to rain at least once a day in the hot months.
 Welcome to Florida.

 A great deal of what the students cover will require they have access to their student portal.
 Have your student bring everything – forms that you will have filled out in advance (check your list), ACT/SAT/AP/Dual enrollment scores in case any overrides are needed at registration.
+Wondering about AP scores and University Course equivalents?
+Here is the current chart.
 Make sure they are aware of their passwords, etc. Bring any medical forms, copies of insurance cards, etc. you may need.

 Be sure to read our blog on meal plans, although this was another surprise to me – many students don’t sign up for meal plans.
 The dining rooms are generally a long walk away from their dorms and they can use Knight Cash to eat anywhere on campus.